 Driving and dementia factsheet

-How does dementia affect your driving?
+How does dementia affect driving?

-In order to drive safely, a person must use a range of mental abilities including:
+A safe driver must use a range of mental abilities including: